 The project advocates for archives in general, and for the University of Wisconsin Special Collections in particular.
-Its inception sprung from a desire to share the excitement of reading and working with historical manuscripts, to help a broad audience become aware of how accessible these materials are, and to illuminate the unique connection at the University of Wisconsin with history that comes from handling and working with these manuscripts.
+Its inception sprung from a desire to share the excitement of reading and working with historical manuscripts, to increase general awareness of how accessible these materials are, and to illuminate the unique connection at the University of Wisconsin with histories and historical context that come from handling and working with these manuscripts.
 It also offers graduate students the opportunity to gain experience organizing and executing an interdisciplinary, collaborative, digital humanities research project.

-The final product of Ex Libris will be a series of short, educational videos that showcase the stories and people behind manuscripts now held in Memorial Library Special Collections.
-The video series will target both a public and scholarly audience, revealing the accessibility of archival materials by breaking down manuscript barriers with a “you can do this too!” attitude.
+The Ex Libris project has come to fruition with a series of short, educational videos that showcase the stories and people behind manuscripts now held in Memorial Library Special Collections.
+The video series targets both a public and scholarly audience, revealing the accessibility of archival materials by breaking down manuscript barriers with a “you can do this too!” attitude.

 The broad nature of all that encompasses Ex Libris requires the utilization of a wide range of skills.
-We foresee learning more about Medieval/Renaissance Latin and vernacular paleographies, as well as cinematographic and video editing skills.
-The video series is scheduled to be released late spring 2018.
-You can stay updated with our progress through regular blog posts published on this site.
+The students have honed their skills with Medieval/Renaissance Latin and vernacular paleographies and early type fonts, as well as cinematographic and video editing skills.

 To access the videos and the video transcripts click on the links below, and follow these books on their journeys to UW Memorial Library’s Special Collections: